Tonywuhk/realai.org/about/admin.md

 | ---------- | -----------------------:| -------------------------:|
 | 2016/12/19 |                  10,000 |                HKD 10,000 |
 | 2017/04/25 |                   2,900 |               HKD 290,000 |

+Please note that although we have a socially-aligned [mission](http://realai.org/about/#mission), we are *not*, and do not intend to be, a [charity under section 88](http://www.ird.gov.hk/eng/tax/ach_tgc.htm) of the Inland Revenue Ordinance in Hong Kong.
+We plan to include in our Articles of Association clauses that state precisely and clearly our objectives, and do not expect to pay any dividends in the foreseeable future.

 ### Accounting